Top local movers for Colorado Springs to Lubbock moves

 - Lubbock’s population is about 45% less than Colorado Springs.

-- Both Lubbock and Colorado Springs have the same bike-friendliness score of 45 out of 100, meaning Lubbock is about as safe for cyclists as Colorado Springs.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Lubbock and Colorado Springs have similar bike-friendliness scores (45 vs 43), meaning Lubbock is about as safe for cyclists as Colorado Springs.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Lubbock’s crime rate is higher than Colorado Springs with a score of 50.39 compared to Colorado Springs’s 41.94.
 This means that Lubbock neighborhoods are safer than 50.39% of all U.S. neighborhoods, and Colorado Springs neighborhoods are safer than 41.94%.